labilezhu/istio-insider/docs/source/ch2-envoy/arch/network-filter/taming-a-network-filter-en.md

 - First, it appends the new chunk into the “read” buffer.
 - Next, it iterates over the filter chain calling `onData()` with the entire “read” buffer as a parameter (as opposed to the new chunk only).
 - The “read” buffer will normally be drained by the terminal filter in the chain (e.g., TcpProxy).
-- However, if one of the filters in the chain returns `StopIteration` without draining the buffer, the data will remain buffered.
+- However, **if one of the filters in the chain returns `StopIteration` without draining the buffer, the data will remain buffered.**

 When Envoy receives the next chunk of request data from the Downstream:

 - It will again append to the “read” buffer.
 - Next, it iterates over the filter chain calling `onData()` with the entire “read” buffer as parameter.

-The important thing to notice is that, due to the presence of the “read” buffer, a Network Filter might observe the same data twice in its `onData()` callback!
+The important thing to notice is that, **due to the presence of the “read” buffer, a Network Filter might observe the same data twice in its `onData()` callback**!

 Finally, how safe is it to let the “read” buffer keep growing?
 Can it grow indefinitely or overflow?
-The good news is that Envoy takes care of this aspect automatically and will stop reading data from the socket as soon as the size of the “read” buffer exceeds the limit (1MiB by default).
+The good news is that **Envoy takes care of this aspect automatically and will stop reading data from the socket as soon as the size of the “read” buffer exceeds the limit (1MiB by default)**.

 On the “write” path: